20 Things You Should Never Leave in Your Car During Winter

 To help keep your fuel lines from freezing, keep your tank more than half full during the winter.
 You can also use a fuel-line antifreeze to keep lines from freezing over, during extremely cold spells.
 This is a classic winter driving mistake!

 Not only can electronics be stolen if left in a vehicle, but items such as laptops and tablets don’t like extreme temperatures.
 The cold can affect the device’s battery life and damage processors.
 In addition, if you have personal information stored on your device, identity theft can become an issue if it is stolen.
-Here are 13 things you should never leave in the garage.

 Like with many other medications, cold temperatures can cause insulin to lose its effectiveness.
 Keep insulin in a backpack or purse, not in your car.
 Here are 10 things you should never keep in a storage unit.